mvallim/kubernetes-under-the-hood/documentation/kube-workers.md

 ## Components

-* **Kubelet** - Kubelet gets the configuration of a pod from the API Server and ensures that the described containers are up and running.
+- **Kubelet** - Gets configuration of a pod from the API Server and ensures that the described containers are up and running.
-* **Docker** - It takes care of downloading the images and starting the containers.
+- **Docker** - Takes care of downloading the images and starting the containers.
-* **Kube Proxy** - Kube Proxy acts as a network proxy and a load balancer for a service on a single worker node.
+- **Kube Proxy** - Acts as a network proxy and a load balancer for a service on a single worker node.
 It takes care of the network routing for TCP and UDP packets.
-* **Flannel** - It is a layer 3 network fabric designed for Kubernetes.
+- **Flannel** - A layer 3 network fabric designed for Kubernetes.
+Check our [previous article about flannel](https://itnext.io/kubernetes-journey-up-and-running-out-of-the-cloud-flannel-c01283308f0e) for more information.

-> * More info about **Flannel**: https://github.com/coreos/flannel

 ## Create the VMs

-To initialize and configure our instances using cloud-init, we'll use the configuration files versioned at the data directory from our repository.
+To initialize and configure our instances using cloud-init, we'll use the configuration files versioned at the data directory from our [repository](https://github.com/mvallim/kubernetes-under-the-hood).

-Notice we also make use of our `create-image.sh` helper script, passing some files from inside the `data/kube/` directory as parameters.
+Notice we also make use of our [`create-image.sh`](https://github.com/mvallim/kubernetes-under-the-hood/blob/master/create-image.sh) helper script, passing some files from inside the `data/kube/` directory as parameters.

-* **Create the Workers**
+- **Create the Workers**

   ```console
   ~/kubernetes-under-the-hood$ for instance in kube-node01 kube-node02 kube-node03; do